Top 20 Places to Find Free Moving Boxes

-This should be one of the first stops on your journey to finding free moving boxes.
-Send out a quick post to your social media pages, and you’ll grab the attention of friends who are looking to get rid of leftover moving boxes.
-Whether it’s your niece who’s just moved into her first place or the local grocer who has more delivery boxes than he knows what to do with, finding free moving boxes could be as simple as clicking a button.
+Contacting friends and family should be one of the first stops on your search for free moving boxes.
+Send out a quick text to your group chats or post on one of your social media accounts to grab the attention of those looking to get rid of leftover moving boxes (and maybe even other helpful packing supplies as well).
+Whether your niece just moved into her first apartment or your neighbor recently received a huge home delivery, you’re bound to find someone in your network with free moving boxes.

 When in doubt, check Craigslist

 Scoping out Craigslist is a must.
 The first place to look for free moving boxes is the “For Sale” section of the site.
 If you don’t see any there, try posting under the “Wanted” section.
 There are plenty of people who use Craigslist to help facilitate their post-move purge — and cardboard boxes are no exception.

 When money’s tight, bartering is always a viable option.
 There are plenty of websites to trade belongings online.
 If you have any unwanted items that you don’t want to take to your new home or apartment, consider listing them on a bartering website.
 You may be able to exchange some old books or dishes for a bunch of free moving boxes.